1962. Khrushchev. Kennedy. Castro. How the world almost died

 In the fall of 1962, the Soviet Union and the United States were on the brink of nuclear war for thirteen days.

-During the Cuban Missile Crisis, the armed forces of the two countries were put on high alert, and the military looked at potential enemies through sights and guidance systems 24 hours a day.
-A tragic accident was enough for one of the politicians in Moscow, Washington or Havana to lose their nerve, and the death of tens of millions of people would be inevitable.
-The fate of the world depended on the decisions of just three people: the leader of the USSR Nikita Khrushchev, US President John Kennedy and the leader of the Cuban revolution Fidel Castro.
-This book examines, minute by minute, hour by hour, day by day, the worst possible diplomatic and military crisis that has ever threatened humanity.
-Khrushchev, Kennedy and Castro, their governments and militaries were trapped by ambition, mutual suspicion, threats and escalation of armed power.
-However, they found the strength to stop moments before the start of hostilities.
-The ultimatums were withdrawn.
-A compromise was found, thanks to which the threat of a nuclear apocalypse was postponed by almost 60 years.
-Will today's politicians be wise enough to use the experience of resolving the Cuban missile crisis and find a path to peace, given similar risks of a global military conflict?
-The author - Russian historian, publicist and public figure Vyacheslav Nikonov - hopes that his modest work will not only serve as a warning, but will also help in finding a reasonable solution.
+During the Cuban Missile Crisis, the armed forces of the two countries were on high alert, and the militaries spent 24 hours a day looking at potential adversaries through scopes and targeting systems.
+A tragic accident was enough for some politicians in Moscow, Washington or Havana to lose their nerve, and the deaths of tens of millions of people would have been inevitable.
+The fate of the world depended on the decisions of just three people: Soviet leader Nikita Khrushchev, U.S. President John F. Kennedy and Cuban revolutionary leader Fidel Castro.
+This book analyzes minute by minute, hour by hour, day by day the worst possible consequences of the diplomatic and military crisis that has ever threatened humanity.
+Khrushchev, Kennedy and Castro, their governments and militaries were trapped by ambition, mutual suspicion, threats and escalating armed power.
+Yet they found the strength to stop moments before hostilities broke out.
+They withdrew ultimatums.
+They found a compromise that postponed the threat of nuclear apocalypse for almost 60 years.
+Will today's politicians have enough wisdom to use the experience of the Caribbean crisis resolution and find a way to peace in the face of similar risks of a global military conflict?
+The author, Russian historian, publicist and social activist Vyacheslav Nikonov, hopes that his modest work will not only serve as a warning, but will also help in finding a reasonable way out.

 See also: